How Breast Implants Affect Hormones

 Breast implants will not only cause hormone imbalances, they will also contribute to a congested liver due to the release of toxins.
 This is problematic no matter what your genetics, but can be particularly so with those of us who have one or two copies of any of the MTHFR gene mutations.
 I like to use the analogy of a 2 lane highway when thinking about MTHFR and breast implants.
 You can have lots of backed up traffic on a 2 lane highway creating congestion or you can have very little traffic and smooth sailing.
 The same goes for a 4 lane highway.
 So you see, it’s really the traffic that poses a problem rather than the number of lanes.
 And we have a lot of “traffic” with breast implants.

 Breast implants can also really “dirty up” our genes.
 They put us at a disadvantage by turning “on” our gene mutations.
 Our genes are not our destiny, but until we’ve “cleaned them up”, they can affect us quite negatively.
 This is where testing can prove useful.
-You can see this reflected in the DUTCH hormone test.
+You can see this reflected in the hormone test I use with my clients.
 Most functional hormone tests use saliva, but saliva has it’s disadvantages.
 It can’t give us all of the hormone metabolites, this we can’t see how each hormone is being broken down in the body, which provides incredible insight.
 I’ll show you how momentarily.
 Saliva also doesn’t show us how much total cortisol the body is able to produce and metabolize in a 24 hour period.
 If we can see how hormones and cortisol are being metabolized by the body then we can get a snap shot of how our detoxification pathways are functioning.
 Let’s take a look at an example down below (with permission from this post-explant client, of course):

 From the first page, we can see cortisol production at 4 different points during the day (waking, morning, afternoon, and night), total estrogen, total progesterone, total testosterone, total DHEA, and 24 hour free cortisol.
 This is what you get in a standard saliva test.
-In the DUTCH you also get metabolized cortisol, which represents the total cortisol production for the day.
+In the test I use, you also get metabolized cortisol, which represents the total cortisol production for the day.
 We can see from these results that the total estrogen is in the reference range and below the midpoint, which is fine.
 Progesterone is in the reference range and above the midpoint, which is also good.
 Testosterone is at the bottom of the reference range.
 24 hour free cortisol is pointing to the left of midline and metabolized cortisol is pointing even lower than that.
 This all looks fine at first glance.
 What this page is telling me right off the bat is that this person is not breaking down cortisol quite as fast as she is making it, which is a sign of liver congestion.
 The arrows should be pointing to the same point on the chart.
 This isn’t too bad though; I’ve seen much worse.

 Let’s take a look at page 3 (there are many pages to this test, but for our purposes, i’m only showing you these two):